rmontesleo/linux-quick-reference/bash/ssh/01-CREATE_SSH_KEYS.md

 id_rsa.pub
 ```

-### Copy the value of the public key, this value you will use it on the server
+### Copy the value of the public key, this value you will use it on the server (client)
 ```bash
 cat /home/<USER_NAME>/.ssh/id_rsa.pub
 ```